grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 [//]: # (Early-night: night 3, run to Stilt City)
 Hours later, when the clock said it should be early evening on the surface of the world, Cassandra's eyes were bleary and drooping as she stared blankly at the sonar console.
 Captain Percy and Hemi were having a discussion behind her in the sonar compartment about whether it was time to surface and begin their nighttime run.

-"How's the charge on the batteries Hemi?"
+"How's the charge on the batteries, Hemi?"
 Percy asked.

 "OK, but getting low.
 We are at maybe 20 percent capacity."